 NR 160.01 Purpose.
 The purpose of this chapter is to establish a priority system for distributing federal grant funds for the construction of municipal wastewater treatment systems as provided in the Federal Water Pollution Control Act Amendments of 1972 (P.L.
 92-500) (33 U.S.C.
-1251 et. seq.).
+1251 et. seq.), and state grant funds for the construction of municipal wastewater treatment systems as provided in s.
+144.24, Stats.